MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_EmailNotifications.md

 ## Marketing preferences

 Unlike account notifications, marketing preferences are tied to your user name.
-We will honor your wishes if you do not want to be contacted for marketing purposes — regardless of how many accounts you have access to with your user name.
+We will honor your wishes if you do not want to be contacted for marketing purposes â€” regardless of how many accounts you have access to with your user name.

 - **To set your marketing preferences**